How men's work is helping reclaim the rite of passage modern life took away

 Men are slowly finding their way back to this territory.
 Not through any single movement or ideology, but through a growing recognition that what was lost can be rebuilt.

-Initiation weekends like ManKind Project's New Warrior Training Adventure and Essentially Men's Men Being Real provide structured, intentional multi-day experiences designed to do what traditional cultures once did.
-Some groups, particularly those in the ManKind Project tradition, are intentional in their incorporation of Moore and Gillette's four archetypes as a living framework, using them to help men recognise which aspects of mature masculinity they are embodying and which remain underdeveloped or in shadow.
-Other groups engage with these ideas more loosely, without the formal structure, but with similar effect — men naturally moving toward greater wholeness as trust deepens and honest self-examination becomes the norm.
+Initiation weekends like ManKind Project's New Warrior Training Adventure and Essentially Men's Men Being Real provide structured, intentional multi-day experiences designed to do something similar to what traditional cultures once did.
+Some groups, particularly those in the ManKind Project tradition, use Moore and Gillette's four archetypes as a living framework — helping men recognise which aspects of mature masculinity they are embodying and which remain underdeveloped or in shadow.
+Other groups engage with these ideas more loosely, without the formal structure, but with similar effect: men naturally moving toward greater wholeness as trust deepens and honest self-examination becomes the norm.

 Organisations like the Rites of Passage Foundation in Golden Bay work with young men specifically, restoring the missing transition from adolescence to adulthood through land-based experiences and elder mentorship.